composer/mirror/README.md

 This will make sure the v2 metadata is in sync again (wait for the script to complete which may take a while) and then running `./mirror.php --v2` regularly again should get you back on regular updates.

+## Requirements

+- PHP 7.3+
+- A web server configured:
+  - to send Last-Modified headers, and respond correctly to `If-Modified-Since` requests with `304 Not Modified`
+  - to allow HTTP/2 if possible as HTTP/1 performance will be much reduced
+  - to respond correctly with 404s for missing files

 ## Update

 In your mirror dir: